Adding the Favorites component lets users set favorites in your app. They can access these items in a separate list tab on the main list view.

 The Key property on the Favorite component is where Glide identifies the exact item that the user is favoriting.
 This needs to be a unique value in a row.

+If your table uses Row IDs, then Glide will take care of this for you.
 If you don't set a unique key, favorites will still work, but Glide will use cell locations (A1, B3, F7 etc...).
 So if you add or delete columns or rows, your favorites will be wrong.